The Choir of Man at New Wimbledon Theatre, Wimbledon – a review

 Cast of Choir of Man

-We were invited to the Gala Night of The Choir of Man at the New Wimbledon Theatre, having heard so much about this feel‑good show, we were excited to see it arrive in Wimbledon for the first time — and it didn’t disappoint.
+Lat night we were invited to the Gala Night of The Choir of Man at the New Wimbledon Theatre*.
+Having heard so much about this feel‑good show, we were excited to see it for the first time — and it didn’t disappoint.

 Touring the UK for the first ever time, The Choir of Man brings its unique blend of pub culture, powerhouse vocals, and heartwarming storytelling to South West London.
-If you’re looking for a night out that’s uplifting, funny, and packed with brilliant music, this is one to book quickly.
+If you’re looking for a night out that’s uplifting, funny, and packed with brilliant music, this is one to book.

 *I received tickets for The Choir of Man at New Wimbledon Theatre, Wimbledon in return for this review.
 All opinions are my own.